 Tap Sports Bar

 Tucked away on the casino floor of the MGM Grand, Tap is a sports fan’s dream come true.
 The tables are surrounded by memorabilia, including photos and jerseys representing world-famous athletes.
 There’s plenty of food and draft beer is served in mugs as large as one liter.
-Tap is also conveniently close to the MGM Grand sports book, making it easy to place any last minute bets.
+Tap is also conveniently close to the MGM Grand sports book, making it easy to place a bet on the latest game.

 McMullan’s Irish Pub